Home / Career Guides / Avionics Technician

 How to become an avionics technician

-The Federal Communications Commission (FCC) also offers the General Radiotelephone Operator License (GROL), a valuable certification for avionics technicians working with communication and navigation systems.
+• FCC General Radiotelephone Operator License (GROL): Important for working with communication and navigation systems.

 How much do avionics technicians make?